Wayfaring Views

 Camino Packing List: Choosing Your Pack

 A Camino de Santiago packing list wouldn’t be complete without a discussion of backpacks.
-I took a 35 litre Gregory bag (which is the pink one in the picture above).
-A 35 litre pack sounds small but it held everything on this packing list with room for snacks, or rather, large wedges of Spanish cheese.
+I took a 38 litre Gregory bag (which is the pink one in the picture above).
+A 38 litre pack sounds small but it held everything on this packing list with room for snacks, or rather, large wedges of Spanish cheese.
 I would have died on the Camino without the cheese.

 Tips for Managing Your Pack & Keeping it Light

 Whichever bag you use, be sure to try it on first and do training walks with a fully loaded bag.
 You don’t want to find out on the Camino that it rubs you in the wrong spot.
+You can use our Camino training guide to get training tips and a 12-week planner.

 Be committed to keeping your bag light.
 I took all of the above stuff and still managed to keep my pack around 14 lbs (6.4 kilos), before snacks and water.
 Pack it several times before you leave and each time, make a point of removing something.

-If you already have larger (60L) bag go ahead and use that but don’t overfill it.
+If you already have larger (45+L) bag go ahead and use that but don’t overfill it.
 You really only need what is in this Camino packing list.
 If you are already backpacking around Europe with a larger bag and want to do the Camino, then I suggest that you offload some of your unnecessary gear and ship it ahead to Santiago.
 The luggage storage information can be found here.

 Camino de Santiago pilgrim sculptures